-One upon a time in a land far away (between Israel and Lithuania).
+Once in a land far-away (between Israel and Lithuania).

 Angelika Sher’s exhibition opens with a quote from “Ruslan and Ludmila” – the famous poem by the greatest Russian poet- Alexander Pushkin.
 Written between 1817-1820, it is one of the most important works written in Russian, and it serves as the symbolic axis around which the exhibition is woven.
 The exhibition unfolds a story of a journey, a quest, in a remote, dramatic and beautiful setting.
 The point of view is phantasmatic but rooted in a world existing between Israel and Lithuania, in a magic space of immigration.
 This space in which she places us in colorful harmony is the archetypal paradise from which all human beings were exiled to a foreign and unknown land.
 The narrative of the exhibition based on folk legends and folklore, develops into expressions of multiculturalism and an examination of the integration processes of immigrants in their new culture.
 Like many human psyche processes, they are cross-cultural transversal and very personal and intimate.
 Sher expresses her multicultural partnership, circles of identities, and her movement between them.
 Her visual language is rich, full of details, shapes and symbols, metaphors, and motifs drawn from the bottom of the collective human subconscious.
 It has spiritual and material characteristics of the culture from which she immigrated to Israel as an adult in the 90s.
 References and symbols of Israeliness are also woven into this twisted system of roots.